What is Calorie?

-Reducing your daily calorie intake is a general rule of thumb to living a healthy life including weight loss.
+Consuming only your needed calorie intake is a general rule of thumb for living a healthy life including weight loss.
 Skipping meals and reduction of plate size can be quite difficult to achieve the desired result in the long run.
 The most important and effective way is to cut down the number of calories you consume daily.

-With these few healthy tips, you can cut-down the amount of calorie in your meal without the need for counting calories.
+With these few healthy tips, you can cut down the number of calories in your meal without the need for counting calories.

 - Drink More of Water